Any Illinois resident who has an Instagram account.

 What You Can Do

-To help with their investigation, attorneys working with ClassAction.org are interested in speaking to Illinois Instagram, WhatsApp and Oculus VR users.
+To help with their investigation, attorneys working with ClassAction.org are interested in speaking to Illinois Instagram users.
 Fill out the form on this page to get in touch and to learn more about what you can do.

-Attorneys working with ClassAction.org would like to speak to residents of Illinois who have an Instagram,WhatsApp or Oculus VR account.
+Attorneys working with ClassAction.org would like to speak to any resident of Illinois who has an Instagram account.

-They are investigating whether the companies are following a state-specific privacy law known as the Biometric Information Privacy Act (BIPA).
-If they discover any potential violations of this law, they may be able to file a class action lawsuit seeking up to $1,000 per violation – or more if a company is found to have acted in a reckless or intentional manner.
+They are investigating whether the company is following a state-specific privacy law known as the Biometric Information Privacy Act (BIPA).
+If they discover any potential violations of this law, they may be able to file a class action lawsuit seeking up to $1,000 per violation – or more if the company is found to have acted in a reckless or intentional manner.

-If you live in Illinois and have an Instagram, WhatsApp or Oculus VR account, fill out the form on this page.
+If you live in Illinois and have an Instagram account, fill out the form on this page.
 After you get in touch, one of the attorneys handling this investigation may reach out to you directly to explain more about what you can do and why you may be owed money.

 What’s the Biometric Information Privacy Act?